Mielikki

 Mielikki (/fi/) is the Finnish goddess of forests and the hunt.
 She is usually called Metsän emäntä (lit.
-'Mistess of the Forest'), though the epithet Metsän miniä (lit.
+'Mistress of the Forest'), though the epithet Metsän miniä (lit.
 'Daughter-in-law of the Forest') also exists.
 As the mistress, she is seen as the wife of Tapio and the mother of Tuulikki, Tellervo and Nyyrikki.

 She was more important and prayed to more often than her husband Tapio.
 "Tapio" also appears as a name of Mielikki, and the feminized form "Tapiotar" appears as a name of Mielikki as well as Tuometar and Hongatar, both sometimes called Tapio's daughter.

 Name

 Her name is thought to have come from mieltyä 'to grow fond', as it was hoped she would grow fond of the hunter and give plenty of prey.
 According to Kaarle Krohn, the variant Lemmitär comes from lempeä 'gentle', while the variants Simanter, Metikki and Kuitar are all connected to the nectar (mesi) of the forest, mead.
 Kuitar would come from the word kuu 'fat'.
 The names Siivikki and Siilikki come from siipi 'wing', and Tarkotin from tarkka 'precise'.

 Krohn also theorized that he variants such as Himmerkki and Mimerkki would come from Swedish himmelrik 'kingdom of heaven', and Mikitär and Mitikkä from Saint Nicetas the Goth.
 He also thought most variants beginning with K and H to come from Saint Hubert of Liège, though pointing out that hyypiö also means an eagle owl.
 According to Samuli Paulaharju, the Siberian jay was called the mistress of the forest in Kuhmo, for it was known to be "the oldest bird".

 Names such as Nylgysä, Nylkys, Nyrkiö, Nyrkkiö and Nyrkytär are used for Tapio's wife in Karelia.
 It has been connected to nylkeä 'to skin'.
 In 1551, Mikael Agricola wrote that Nyrckes brought squirrels from the forest.
 It sounds similar to Tuulikki/Myyrikki/Tyytikki, who is called Tapio's daughter and the mother of squirrels.
 Karelian runic songs further mention Nyyrikki as a son of Tapio, despite the feminine form of the name.
 Kaarle Krohn thought it came from Jyrki (Saint George), Uno Harva thought it could be an old forgotten name for the squirrel, while Martti Haavio connected the name to Saint Bartholomew who was skinned and crucified.

 The Mistress of the Forest is sometimes called Annikki.
 This name was influenced by Saint Anne.